The 7 Best Reasons to Have a Wellness Program: Benefits of Wellness 2022

 The core of every good wellness program is behavior change.
 With the right education, skills, motivation, skills/tools, and social support, people change behaviors.
 Wellness programs are good at helping people adopt and maintain healthy behaviors.
 This is perhaps the biggest benefit of having or reasons to have a wellness program.

+Health behaviors include getting proper sleep, physical activity, eating a healthy diet, not smoking, and moderate alcohol intake.
 Healthy behaviors lead to lower health risks, and lower health risks lead to less chronic disease.
 With less chronic disease employees have fewer health care costs.
 It looks like this:

 Many studies have evaluated the ability of wellness programs to improve health behaviors.
 Not every wellness program is able to show positive results.
 The ones that are well-organized and follow effective behavior change models show the best results.